sequenceiq/slider/src/site/md/rolehistory.md

     releasing: int
     last_used: long

+    NodeEntry.available: boolean = active-releasing == 0 and requested == 0

+### Node

+Every node is modeled as a ragged array of `NodeEntry` instances, indexed by role index

+    NodeEntry[roles]

 ### NodeMap

     Map: NodeId -> NodeEntry

+### RoleList

+A list mapping role to int enum is needed to index NodeEntry elements in the Node arrays.
+Although such an enum is already implemented in the Hoya Providers, explicitly serializing and deserializing it would make the persitent structure easier to parse in other tools, and resilient to changes in the number or position of roles.

+This list could also retain information about recently used/released nodes, so that the selection of containers to request could shortcut a search

+### Container Priority

+The container priority field (a 32 bit integer) is currently used by Hoya to index the specific role in a container so as to determine which role has been offered in a container allocation message, and which role has been released on a release event.

+The RoleHistory appears to need to track outstanding requests, so that when an allocation comes in, it can be mapped back to the request.
+Simply looking up the nodes on the provided container and decrementing its request counter is not going to work -the container may be allocated on a different node from that requested.

+**Proposal**: The priority field of a request is divided by Hoya into 8 bits for role ID, 24 bits for requestID.
+The request ID will be a simple rolling integer -Hoya will assume that after 2^24 requests per role, it can be rolled, -though as we will be retaining a list of outstanding requests, a clash should not occur.
+The main requirement  is: not have > 2^24 outstanding requests for instances of a specific role, which places an upper bound on the size of a Hoya cluster.

+### OutstandingRequest ###

+Tracks an outstanding request.
+This is used to correlate an allocation response (whose Container Priority file is used to locate this request), with the node and role used in the request.

+      roleID:  int
+      requestID :  int
+      node: string
+      requestedTime: long
+      priority: int = requestID << 24 | roleID

+### OutstandingRequestTracker ###

+Contains a map from requestID to the specific `OutstandingRequest` made.

+    lastID: int
+    requestMap(RequestID) -> OutstandingRequest

+Operations

+    addRequest(Node, RoleID) -> OutstandingRequest
+        (and an updated request Map with a new entry)

-### RoleNodeMap
+### RecentlyReleasedList ###

-    Map: RoleName -> NodeMap
+An optimization: for each role retain a short list of nodes that were released.

+1. When a role instance on that node is requested, it should be removed from this list (irrespective of how that node what chosen).
+1. When a role instance is released *after an explicit release request*, if there are no role instances or outstanding requests, its node Id should be pushed to the front of the RecentlyReleasedList for that role.
+1. When a node is needed for a new request, this list is consulted first.

+This list is not persisted -when a Hoya Cluster is frozen it is moot, and when an AM is restarted this optimisation can be built up as and when instances are released.

+The use of an explicit release request ensures that a failing node is not placed at the head of this list.

+** Update: this could simply be implemented as having a sorted list of nodes for every role, using the last_used time as the sort order **

 ## Actions

 ### Bootstrap

-1. Persistent RoleNodeMap not found; empty data structures created.
+1. Persistent RoleHistory not found; empty data structures created.

 ### Thaw

-1. RoleNodeMap loaded; Failure => Bootstrap
+1. NodeMap loaded; Failure => Bootstrap.
+1. Future: if role list enum ! = current enum, remapping could take place.
+   Until then: fail.
-1. Maybe: purge entries > N weeks old?
-But if the cluster had been running for a long time, or just been frozen for those weeks, those entries could still have warm data.
+1. Maybe: purge entries > N weeks older than the save time of the role history

 ### AM Restart

-1. RoleNodeMap loaded; Failure => create empty map.
+1. RoleHistory reloaded; Failure => create empty map.
-1. Enum existing containers
+1. Enum existing containers and determine role of each container
-1. For each node, set the `active` count to the #of containers on that node.
+1. For each node, create a NodeEntry for that role, then set the `active` count to the #of containers on that node.
+1. Set the outstanding request queue to null, and reset the counters.

+** Issue**: what if requests come in for a (role, requestID) for the previous instance of the AM?
+Could we just always set the initial requestId counter to a random number and hope the collision rate is very, very low (2^24 * #(outstanding_requests)).
+If YARN-1041 ensures that a restarted AM does not receive outstanding requests, this issue goes away.

 ### Teardown

-1. Do nothing.
+1. if dirty, save rolehistory file.

-### Flex: Adding a node
+### Flex: Adding a node in role `role`

-    NM = nodemap(role)
-    if (NM!=null) then
-        t= now()
-        N = the node in NM where: active==0, requested==0 and diff(t, last_used) is lowest to now.
+    t: long = now() or if booting: t = rolehistory.saved node = the node in NodeMap where node.nodeEntry[roleId].available() and diff(t, last_used) is considered 'recent'.
-        if (N!=null) then
+    if node!=null :
-          N.requested++;
+      N.nodeEntry[roleId].requested++;
       issue request with lax criteria
-        endif
-     endif
+    else:
+      set node==null in request

+    outstanding = outstandingRequestTracker.addRequest(node, roleId)
+    request.node = node
+    request.priority = outstanding.priority

+    //update existing Hoya role status
+    roleStatus[roleId].incRequested();

+There is a bias here towards previous nodes, even if the number of nodes in the cluster has changed.
+This is why a node is picked where the number of `active-releasing ==0 and requested == 0`, rather than where it is simply the lowest value of `active+requested-releasing`: if there is no node in the nodemap that is not running an instance of that role, it is left to the RM to decide where the role instance should be instantiated.

+This bias towards previously used nodes also means that (lax) requests will be made of nodes that are currently unavailable either because they are offline or simply overloaded with other work.
+In such circumstances, the node will have an active count of zero -so the search will find these nodes and request them -even though the requests cannot be satisfied.
+As a result, the request will be downgraded to a rack-local or cluster-wide, request -an acceptable degradation on a cluster where all the other entries in the nodemap have instances of that specific node -but not when there are empty nodes.

+Solutions

+1. add some randomness in the search of the datastructure, rather than simply iterate through the values.
+This would prevent the same unsatisfiable node from being requested first.

+1. keep track of requests, perhaps through a last-requested counter -and use this in the selection process.
+This would radically complicate the selection algorithm, and would not even distinguish "node recently released that was also the last requested" from "node that has not recently satisifed requests even though it was recently requested".

+1. keep track of requests that weren't satisifed, so identify a node that isn't currently satisfying requests.

-Using the history to pick a recent node may increase selection times on a large cluster, as for every instance needed, a scan of all nodes in the nodemap is required (unless there is some clever bulk assignment list being built up).
+Using the history to pick a recent node may increase selection times on a large cluster, as for every instance needed, a scan of all nodes in the nodemap is required (unless there is some clever bulk assignment list being built up), or a sorted version of the nodemap is maintained, with a node placed at the front of this list whenever its is updated.

+.
 Without using that history, there is a risk that a very old assignment is used in place of a recent one and the value of locality decreased.

+There is also the risk that while thawing, the `rolehistory.saved` flag may be updated while the cluster flex is in progress, so making the saved nodes appear out of date.
+Perhaps the list of recently released nodes could be rebuilt at thaw time

-### Flex: Removing a node
+### Flex: Removing a role instance from the cluster

 Simple strategy:

-    NM = nodemap(role)
-    pick a node N in NM where active> releasing; (i.e. has at least one container) increment releasing++;
+    //find a node with at least one active container pick a node N in nodemap where for NodeEntry[roleID]: active> releasing; NodeEntry[roleID].releasing++;
     issue a release request.

 Advanced Strategy:

     Scan through the map looking for a node where active >1 && active > releasing.
     If none are found, fall back to the previous strategy

 This is guaranteed to release a container on any node with >1 container in use, if such a node exists.
 If not, the scan time has increased to #(nodes).